onzag/itemize/README.md

 ### Currency and Currency Exchanges

-Itemize currency type, provides values for currencies and these currencies can be displayed in any other currency that itemize supports; the factors are automatically updated using a currency layer API key, this means that currency values are displayed and converted to the current market value of what the user wants to see
+Itemize currency type, provides values for currencies and these currencies can be displayed in any other currency that itemize supports; the factors are automatically updated, this means that currency values are displayed and converted to the current market value of what the user wants to see

 ### Secure